Effective Illicit Account Detection on Large Cryptocurrency MultiGraphs: Introduction

-A collection of existing solutions \cite{akcora2020bitcoinheist,chen2020ijcai,poursafaei2021sigtran,chen2018detecting} mainly rely on feature engineering to extract handcrafted features by aggregating cryptocurrency transaction information (\eg total amount received \cite{poursafaei2021sigtran,chen2020ijcai}).
-Such shallow statistical features highly depend on domain expertise and overlook the hidden transaction patterns expressed in the multigraph data model.
+Hence, we study the detection of illicit accounts on cryptocurrency transaction networks.
+This task is particularly challenging due to the huge number of transactions and the inherent anonymity of cryptocurrency accounts, which lack the portrait information crucial for identifying illicit activities.
+Some pioneer solutions \cite{akcora2020bitcoinheist,chen2020ijcai,poursafaei2021sigtran,chen2018detecting} mainly rely on feature engineering to extract handcrafted features from transactions, which highly depends on domain expertise.
 There are also studies using Graph Neural Networks (GNNs) for detection \cite{wu2020phishers,poursafaei2021sigtran,weber2019anti,tam2019identifying,chen2020toit}.
-However, simple adoption of common GNNs, such as GCNs \cite{kipf2017semi} and GATs \cite{velivckovic2017graph}, may not capture the unique characteristics of illicit accounts.
-In particular, traditional GNNs mainly rely on the homophily assumption that connected nodes share similar representations \cite{zhu2020beyond}, which, however, is not true for illicit account detection.
-In Figure \ref{fig:illus}, nodes $v_4$ and $v_3$ are connected, but they should have very different representations since $v_4$ is illicit while $v_3$ is normal.
-In other words, the representations of connected nodes can have a very large \textit{discrepancy} in illicit account detection (also known as inconsistency in \cite{dou2020enhancing,liu2020alleviating, wang2021decoupling}). {Existing cryptocurrency studies with simple adoption of common GCNs and GATs that are not aware of the discrepancy may learn indistinguishable node representations.} As reviewed in Section \ref{sec:related:graph-based anomaly}, there are also studies on general graph-based anomaly detection \cite{ding2021few,liu2021intention}.
-These methods can be customized for the problem of illicit account detection, but yield moderate performance in experiments.
+Common GNNs, such as GCNs \cite{kipf2017semi} and GATs \cite{velivckovic2017graph}, mainly rely on the homophily assumption that connected nodes share similar representations and belong to the same class \cite{zhu2020beyond}.
+This may not be true for illicit account detection.
+Specifically, illicit accounts are usually much fewer than normal accounts, and they may exhibit discrepant patterns over their neighboring accounts, most of which are normal.
+Such discrepancy should be captured for effective detection of illicit accounts.
+A recent method~\cite{hu2023bert4eth} adopts transformers to learn account representations from Ethereum transaction sequences for detection, without explicitly considering the network topology of transactions.
+As reviewed in Section \ref{sec:relatedwork}, general graph anomaly detection methods \cite{ding2021few,liu2021intention} can be customized for illicit account detection, but yield moderate performance in experiments.

+To effectively model the cryptocurrency transaction network, we conceptualize it as a \textit{directed multi-graph} with multiple edges connecting nodes, each edge representing a transaction between accounts.
+These edges are enriched with {edge attributes} such as transaction timestamps and amounts, enabling comprehensive representation of transactional activities in both Bitcoin and Ethereum networks.
+An illustrative example is depicted in Figure \ref{fig:illus}.
+For instance, edge $e_{10}$ is a transaction from nodes $v_{6}$ to $v_{7}$ with transaction timestamp, value, \etc as edge attributes.
+Multiple edges exist between nodes, \eg edges $e_4,e_5,e_6$ between $v_3$ and $v_4$, representing three transactions.
+A node, \eg $v_4$, has incoming and outgoing transactions as listed in Figure \ref{fig:illus}.
+The transaction timestamps indicate the sequential dependency of edges between nodes.